skiadas/TheoryCompCourse/notes/reducibility.md

 2. Now given a TM $M$, we need to decide if its language is empty.
 3. All we need to do is run $D$ on the pair $\langle M, N\rangle$.
 4. We have a decider for $E_\textrm{TM}$!

+We will later show that this language is not Turing-recognizable, and also not co-Turing-recognizable.